 University of South Dakota National Music Museum

-On our way out of Kansas, we stopped at the National Music Museum on the University of South Dakota's campus.
+On our way out of Kansas, our family stopped at the National Music Museum on the University of South Dakota's campus.
 The National Music Museum has an extensive collection of musical instruments, including more than 14,800 American, European, and non-Western instruments from a variety of cultures and time periods.
 Being big Johnny Cash fans, we were thrilled to see his guitar and June Carter’s.
 The vast selection of unfamiliar instruments was fascinating.
 An audio-tour was included with the very reasonable price.

 - Address: 414 E. Clark Street, Vermillion, South Dakota 57069